Pop. 67,773 Β· San Joaquin County

 Lodi processes residential rooftop solar permits through Lodi Building Division on an expedited basis required by California's Solar Rights Act and AB 2188.
 Most residential rooftop systems up to 10 kW are eligible for over-the-counter or same-day approval.

-Garage sale signs in Lodi are treated as temporary signs under LMC 17.34.070.
-They are not allowed in the public right-of-way (utility poles, parkways, traffic signs) and must be removed promptly after the sale ends.
+Garage sale signs in Lodi are regulated as temporary signs under LMC Β§17.34.070.
+They are allowed on private property with the owner's permission but are prohibited in the public right-of-way β no stapling to utility poles, no taping to street signs, no placement in parkways or medians β and must be removed promptly after the sale ends.

 Lodi does not require a city permit or business license for occasional residential garage sales.
 Garage sales are regulated as residential incidental uses under LMC Chapter 9.20 (Recreational and Garage Sales), subject to time, place, and frequency limits.